 Track your conversion funnel’s performance

-Compare your funnel’s performance from month to month.
-This will reveal its rate of growth.
-You need to know whether it’s doing well or failing miserably so that you can plan your next steps.
+Compare your funnel’s performance from month to month, since this will reveal its growth rate.
+It’s important that you know whether it’s doing well or failing miserably, so that you can plan your next steps.